Adult movie theater: United States and Canada

 The earliest erotic theatres in the U.S. were in California, and showed 35-millimeter low-production-quality independently produced films.
-In 1960 there existed about twenty theatres in the U.S. that showed erotic movies exclusively.
+In 1960, there existed about twenty theatres in the U.S. that showed erotic movies exclusively.
 In the late 1960s and early 1970s, they spread to the rest of the country.
 The O'Farrell Theatre in San Francisco, one of America's oldest and best known adult-entertainment establishments, opened as an adult movie theatre in 1969.

 Small "storefront" theatres with only a dozen seats sprang up, and by 1970, 750 pornographic theatres existed in the U.S. In the 1970s, theatres shifted from showing 35-millimetre sexploitation films to more explicit 16-millimetre "beaver" films.
-In the 1980s, some theatre owners began forming chains to cut their costs, and, by 1989, the number of U.S erotic theatres had fallen below 250.
+In the 1980s, some theatre owners began forming chains to cut their costs, and, by 1989, the number of U.S. erotic theatres had fallen below 250.

 Restrictions on adult theatres vary by region, and may be restricted by local and state regulations.
 Local governments commonly prohibit adult theatres from operating within a certain distance of residential areas, parks, churches and/or schools.
 Often, erotic theatres have been forced to move to the outskirts of cities in order to protect real estate prices in city centers.
 Renton, Washington was involved in a 1986 Supreme Court case regarding this issue.
 In its decision on Renton v.
 Playtime Theatres, Inc., the Court upheld Renton's statute that no adult theatre be located within 1,000 feet of a school, park, church, or residential zone; the Court rejected the theatre owners' argument that the statute violated the First Amendment, because the statute did not seek to ban the existence of adult theaters outright.

 Before Rudolph Giuliani became mayor, Times Square was New York City's largest district of its "adult" businesses.

 The Bijou Theater in Chicago was the longest-running gay adult theater and sex club in the United States.
 It closed September 30, 2015.

-The Pussycat Theater chain operated thirty pornographic theatres at its height.

-Today, the largest operator of adult theaters in the United States is Deja Vu Services, Inc., which has about 65 adult theaters nationally.
-It is controlled by Harry Mohney, whose chain at one time included over 300 adult theaters.
+Today, the largest operator of adult theaters in the United States is Deja Vu Services, Inc. It is controlled by Harry Mohney, whose chain at one time operated 160 adult theaters during the mid ‘60s to mid ‘80s.

-Something Weird Video sells DVDs of many of the movies that were previously played at pornographic theatres in the 1970s in the U.S.